What Crash Landing on You Taught Me About Teaching Korean - And What It Got Wrong

 In high-stakes moments in the drama, characters don't speak in complete, grammatically tidy sentences.
 They speak in fragments.
 They trail off.
 They say things that are technically incomplete but emotionally clear.
 This is real Korean under real pressure — and it's almost never what textbooks teach, because textbooks need complete sentences to explain grammar.
 Dramas don't need to explain anything.
 They just need to feel true.

 Watching how characters speak in the drama's most intense scenes — and noticing how different that sounds from the same characters in calmer moments — is one of the most useful things a learner can do.
-You're watching Korean code-switch in real time: formal to informal, complete to fragmented, restrained to exposed.
+You're watching Korean code-switch in real time: formal to informal, full sentences to fragments, careful to completely open.
 That range is the language.
 Getting comfortable hearing it — even before you can produce it — builds a kind of comprehension that grammar study alone can't develop.

-And if you're going to Switzerland because of it, I completely understand.
-It looked beautiful.
+And if you're going to Switzerland because of it, honestly, same.

 Frequently Asked Questions